ldynia/archcolider/4.ADRs/014 ?Stale data from fridges.md

 There is a risk that at some point in time we can't get actual data (offline, maintenance, throttling, caching, etc) how the *ordering system* should behave?

+The occasional user (who pays cash) is a major factor in this issue.
+Any pre-paid meals that can still be picked up in an offline scenario don't really contribute to the stale data issue as the payment server must already have done its job.

 ## Decision

 We well cache and maintain data integrity about available stock in fridges on our side.
 Until we get new data from the *smart fridge system* and adjust our data.